Festas de Lisboa (Festas dos Santos Populares) Featured in

-St. Antony’s Day is a religious holiday dedicated to the glory of Lisbon’s patron saint.
-But this day has gained an additional meaning: the people of Lisbon meet to celebrate their attachment to the city and to keep in touch with their friends and neighbours.
+St. Antony’s Day, or Festa de Santo Antonio, is a religious holiday dedicated to the glory of Lisbon’s patron saint.
+But this day has gained an additional meaning: the people of Lisbon meet to celebrate their attachment to the city and to keep in touch with their friends and neighbors.

 To show their dedication to the idea of the holiday, the inhabitants of Castelo, Alfama, Ajuda, Graca, Mouraria and Bairro Alto districts come up with special costumes they wear and a song they sing on June, 12th.
 On this day, a collective wedding ceremony occurs in the cathedral and a parade walks down Avenida da Liberdade.
 Each district takes part in the parade and competes for the “best match.”

 On the next day, June, 13th, one more procession walks the streets—this part of the celebration is more spiritual and dedicated to religious aspects of the holiday.

 Aside from this highlight, plenty of other events happen all over the city—concerts, performances, exhibitions, movie screenings, and grill parties occupy the streets of Lisbon.
 Even though the holiday initially had religious roots, today, it gives more insights into the everyday life of Lisbon.